davidpots/playsongnotes/_lessons/327 - santeria - sublime.md

 ## Editor's notes

 In this lesson I'll show you how I like to play a strummed, solo acoustic version of "Santeria" by Sublime (from their 1996 self-titled album).
-While originally played in the key of E, I'll be playing in the key of C -- which lets you utilize more traditional open chords, which are not only easier to play -- but also work very well for the laid back acoustic vibe I'm going for with this arrangement.
+While originally played in the key of E, I'll be playing in the key of C -- which lets you utilize more traditional open chords.
+This makes it easier to play, as well as lending itself very nicely for the laid back acoustic vibe I'm going for with this arrangement.
 Add a capo 4th fret, and you'll be able to play along with the Sublime version.

 ## Lyrics and chords